 Chairman and Chief Executive Officer

-Henry has a B.A. in Economics from Georgetown University, pursued doctoral studies in economics at Princeton University, and received his M.B.A. from Stanford University.
-He was born in Mexico City and grew up in Managua, Nicaragua.
+Mr. Fernandez has a B.A. in economics from Georgetown University, an M.B.A. from Stanford University, and pursued doctoral studies in economics at Princeton University.
+He was born in Mexico and grew up in Nicaragua.
 He lives in New York City with his wife and three children.